 Teaching Assistant at The University of Manchester, Manchester

-- Served as a dedicated and enthusiastic TA in the Department of Economics.
+- Serve as a dedicated and enthusiastic TA in the Department of Economics.

-- Assisted in the delivery of instruction to students as a whole class, in groups, and individually.
+- Assist in the delivery of instruction to students as a whole class, in groups, and individually.

-- Utilised various teaching techniques to effectively deliver lessons.
+- Utilise various teaching techniques to effectively deliver lessons.

-- Assisted the teacher in making daily decisions about curriculum, timelines, and course specifics.
+- Assist the teacher in making daily decisions about curriculum, timelines, and course specifics.

-- Planned and facilitated structured workshops for students.
+- Plan and facilitate structured workshops for students.

-- Attended all staff development and training sessions.
+- Attend all staff development and training sessions.

-- Assisted with course coordination and supervision of adjunct faculty in multi-section courses.
+- Assist with course coordination and supervision of adjunct faculty in multi-section courses.

 Learning Support Assistant at St. Peter's High School, Manchester